artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 **Note:** You can use the **Try this API** tool on the right side of API reference pages or one of well-known tools such as curl, wget, or [Postman](https://www.getpostman.com/apps).

-**[Prework]** Use [GET /v1/players](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/players/get) and [GET /v1/eventtypes](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/eventtypes/get) responses to create a map between IntoPerf and your IDs.
+**[Prework]** Use [GET /v1/players](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/players/get) and [GET /v1/eventtypes](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/eventtypes/get) responses to create a map between IntoPerf IDs and your IDs.

 **[Prework]** Make [GET /v1/eventtypes](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/eventtypes/get) request and remember ```reportPeriodMillis``` for every periodic event type used (in this example it's 10000 milliseconds for ```Submaximal speed portion```):